danrouse/web-video-labeler/README.md

 ## Installation

-Download the latest release archive from the [Releases page](https://github.com/danrouse/web-video-labeler/releases) - `.crx` for Chrome, `.xpi` for Firefox - and run in your browser (this should happen automatically after downloading, or you can drag-and-drop the archive onto your browser).
+Download the latest package (`.crx` for Chrome, `.xpi` for Firefox) from the [Releases page](https://github.com/danrouse/web-video-labeler/releases)  and run in your browser (this should happen automatically after downloading, or you can drag-and-drop the archive onto your browser.)

 ### From source
 1. `npm install && npm run build`